folkg/movie-ticket-reservation-app/README.md

 ### Backend:
 1. cd server
+1. npm install
-2. node server.js
+1. node server.js

 The server will now be running on http://localhost:5000.
 No manual interaction with the server is required.

 ### Database:
 1. Load your MySQL server as per your individual machine settings
-2. Run the 'MovieTheatre_DB.sql' script with your preferred method to construct the database schema and load sample data
+1. Run the 'MovieTheatre_DB.sql' script with your preferred method to construct the database schema and load sample data

 ### Frontend:
 1. cd client
+1. npm install
-2. npm run build
+1. npm run build
-3. npm install -g serve
+1. npm install -g serve
-4. serve -s build
+1. serve -s build

 The client will now be running on http://localhost:3000.
 Visit the address in a web browser to navigate and use the app.